Machine Explanations and Human Understanding: Three Concepts for Measuring Human Understanding

-In this section, we identify three key concepts of interest in human-AI decision making: \taskboundary, \decisionboundary, and \errorboundary.
-We present high-level definitions of these concepts and formalize them in \secref{sec:framework}.\footnote{ In this work, we omit subjective measures.}
+In this section, we identify three key concepts of interest for measuring human understanding in human-AI decision making: \taskboundary, \decisionboundary, and \errorboundary.
+We present high-level definitions of these concepts and formalize them in \secref{sec:framework}.\footnote{ In this work, we omit subjective measures such as cognitive load and subjective assessments of explanation usefulness.}

-We use a two-dimensional binary classification problem to illustrate the three concepts of interest (\figref{fig:decision_error}). {\em \Taskboundary}, as represented by the dashed line, defines the mapping from inputs to ground-truth labels: inputs on the left are positive and the ones on the right are negative. {\em \Decisionboundary}, as represented by the solid line, determines model predictions.
+We use a two-dimensional binary classification problem to illustrate the three concepts (\figref{fig:decision_error}). {\em \Taskboundary}, as represented by the dashed line, defines the mapping from inputs to ground-truth labels: inputs on the left are positive and the ones on the right are negative. {\em \Decisionboundary}, as represented by the solid line, determines model predictions.
 Consequently, the area between the two boundaries is where the model makes mistakes.
 This yellow highlighted background captures {\em \errorboundary}, i.e., where the model prediction is incorrect.
-With a perfect model, the \decisionboundary would be an exact match of the \taskboundary, and \errorboundary never happens. \footnote{We present a deterministic example for ease of understanding and one can interpret this work with deterministic functions in mind.
+With a perfect model, the \decisionboundary would be an exact match of the \taskboundary, and \errorboundary is empty. \footnote{We present a deterministic example for ease of understanding and one can interpret this work with deterministic functions in mind.
 In general, one can also think of \decisionboundary, \taskboundary, and \errorboundary probabilistically. }

-To the best of our knowledge, we are not aware of any existing quantitative behavioral measure of human understanding that does not belong to one of these three concepts of interest.
-Building on a recent survey \citep{lai2021towards}, we identify 30 papers that: 1) use machine learning models and explanations with the goal of improving human understanding; and 2) conduct empirical human studies to evaluate human understanding with quantitative metrics.
+\begingroup To the best of our knowledge, we are not aware of any existing quantitative behavioral measure of human understanding that does not relate to one of these three concepts of interest.\footnote{As we will show later, understanding the mechanism behind a model's predictions (e.g., feature importance) falls under the category of understanding the model decision boundary.} Building on a recent survey \citep{lai2021towards}, we identify 32 papers that: 1) use machine learning models and explanations with the goal of improving human understanding; and 2) conduct empirical human studies to evaluate human understanding with quantitative metrics.
 Although human-subject experiments can vary in subtle details, the three concepts allow us to organize existing work into congruent categories.
-We provide a reinterpretation of existing behavioral measures using the three concepts below; a detailed summary is in Appendix A.
+We provide a reinterpretation of existing behavioral measures using the three concepts below (a detailed summary of the papers is in Appendix \ref{sec:paper_summary})\footnote{Also available at \url{https://github.com/Chacha-Chen/Explanations-Human-Studies}.}.